 Q. Why does my trash can smell bad?

 A. The obvious answer is: trash!
 But if you’re continually lighting scented candles to mask the odor emanating from your bin, there may be more going on.
 If garbage sits too long, it will start to rot and smell terrible.
 Try taking out your garbage more often.
 Another culprit?
 You’re dumping liquids into the trash.
-Bacteria loves moisture.
+Bacteria love moisture.
 It could also be that you’ve neglected to clean your bin.
 Wash it once in a while to prevent bad smells.
-If your trash can still doesn’t smell great, consider buying scented garbage bags that control odor.
+If your trash can still doesn’t smell great, consider getting scented garbage bags that control odor.
 You can also throw odor-neutralizers like baking soda or coffee grounds in with your waste to help control bad smells.

 Q. Is there anything I should avoid throwing in the trash can?

 A. When in doubt, check your city’s website.
 Most towns have helpful guidelines that list what should and shouldn’t be thrown away for regular curbside pickup.
 Keep electronics, batteries, and sharp objects like broken glass and needles out of your regular trash can.